appsmithorg/appsmith-docs/website/docs/reference/widgets/table/inline-editing.md

 When this property is turned on:
   - Users are able to click a button on the table to create a new row of data.
 Users can only input data for columns that are marked as **Editable** in the table properties.
   - The **Default Values** property and the **onSave** and **onDiscard** events appear in the table's properties pane under the **Adding a row** section.
 Use these to configure the table's behavior when adding new rows.

+#### Allow column freeze

+When this property is turned on:
+  - Users are able to select the column to freeze or unfreeze from a dropdown that appears when users hover over a column name.
+  - Users can choose `Freeze column left` to freeze the column on left side or `Freeze column right` to freeze the column on right side.

 #### Default values